-With roast season in full swing, I've been looking for new and fun ways to make use of them, scouring the internet and the few cookbooks on my shelf for inspiration.
-A few weeks back, I stumbled upon a recipe that paired tart apples with savory roast pork and crisp apple cider and I was sold.
+A few weeks back, I stumbled upon a recipe that paired tart apples with savoury pork and crisp apple cider and I was sold.
 What was even better about the recipe was that I had every single ingredient I needed except for the cider.
 As easy as acquiring the ingredients, cooking this recipe is a breeze.
-A little bix of cooking and a touch of baking, the result is a sweet and savory pie, bursting with warm, seasonal flavor.
+A little bit of cooking and a touch of baking, the result is a sweet and savoury pie, bursting with warm, seasonal flavour.

 A note on the crust: Whenever I bake a pie, I've taken to making a basic lard crust with flour, salt, and ice water that I let sit refrigerated at least 12 hours.
 For this recipe in particular, I opted for a whole wheat crust.
 Ratios for basic lard crusts are all over the internet and no matter which one I use, I come out with a deliciously flaky crust each and every time.
 However, we also have a fantastic recipe on our blog.
 Take a look!

 Pork, Apple, and Cider Pie

 Serves 4-6 (depends how hungry you are!)